-As a parent, it's funny: you still have your own ambitions and dreams, but you find yourself subordinating your goals to try to ensure your kids will be successful.
+As a parent, it's funny: You still have your own ambitions and dreams, but you find yourself subordinating your goals to try to ensure that your kids will be successful.

-Here are 9 of the key choices their studies suggest parents need to make.
+Here are nine of the key choices their studies suggest parents need to make.

 1. Choose to stay on top of them.

 High on this list for a reason is the idea that kids who have success later in life have parents who stay on top of them.
 They remind them of their values and the things they do and don't want them to do.
 They nag, if you must use that term.

 Researchers in Great Britain studied a cohort of 15,000 young women over a decade.
 They found that children whose parents had habitually reminded them of their high expectations for them were: